Federal government of the United States

-The federal government of the United States (U.S. federal government or U.S. government) is the national government of the United States, a federal republic located primarily in North America, composed of 50 states, a city within a federal district (the city of Washington in the District of Columbia, where most of the federal government is based), five major self-governing territories and several island possessions.
-The federal government, sometimes simply referred to as Washington, is composed of three distinct branches: legislative, executive, and judicial, whose powers are vested by the U.S. Constitution in the Congress, the president and the federal courts, respectively.
-The powers and duties of these branches are further defined by acts of Congress, including the creation of executive departments and courts inferior to the Supreme Court.
+The federal government of the United States (U.S. federal government or U.S. government) is the national government of the United States.

+The U.S. federal government is composed of three distinct branches: legislative, executive, and judicial.
+The powers of these three branches are defined and vested by the U.S. Constitution, which has been in continuous effect since March 4, 1789.
+The powers and duties of these branches are further defined by Acts of Congress, including the creation of executive departments and courts subordinate to the U.S. Supreme Court.

+In the federal division of power, the federal government shares sovereignty with each of the 50 states in their respective territories.
+U.S. law recognizes Indigenous tribes as possessing sovereign powers, while being subject to federal jurisdiction.

 Naming

-The full name of the republic is "United States of America".
-No other name appears in the Constitution, and this is the name that appears on money, in treaties, and in legal cases to which it is a party (e.g. Charles T. Schenck v.
-United States).
+The full name of the republic is the "United States of America".
+No other name appears in the Constitution, and this is the name that appears on money, in treaties, and in legal cases to which the nation is a party.
 The terms "Government of the United States of America" or "United States Government" are often used in official documents to represent the federal government as distinct from the states collectively.

-In casual conversation or writing, the term "Federal Government" is often used, and the term "National Government" is sometimes used.
-The terms "Federal" and "National" in government agency or program names generally indicate affiliation with the federal government (e.g. Federal Bureau of Investigation, National Oceanic and Atmospheric Administration, National Park Service).
-Because the seat of government is in Washington, D.C., "Washington" is commonly used as a metonym for the federal government.
+In casual conversation or writing, the term "Federal Government" is often used, and the term "U.S. Government" is sometimes used.
+The terms "Federal" and "National" in government agency or program names generally indicate affiliation with the federal government; for instance, the Federal Bureau of Investigation, National Oceanic and Atmospheric Administration, and National Park Service.
+Because the seat of government is in Washington, D.C., "Washington" is sometimes used as a metonym for the federal government.